 - Former UT men’s tennis coach Michael Center, who had been fired earlier in March, appears for a charge of conspiracy to commit mail fraud and honest services mail fraud.
 He did not enter a plea.

-March 29: 15 people made initial appearances in federal court, including TPG exec Bill McGlashan and Michelle Janavs, a former executive at the company that developed Hot Pockets.
+March 29: 15 people made initial appearances in federal court, including TPG executive Bill McGlashan and Michelle Janavs, a former executive at the company that developed Hot Pockets.

 - Most parents didn’t speak up.
 Several lawyers declined to comment as well.